c-martinez/w2v-convergence/README.md

-# w2v-divergence
+# Word2Vec convergence
 Need to add a high level wordy description here...
 This is code implementing measure described in paper under review.

 Time-shifting models produced by this script can be used to generate models for ShiCo (link to ShiCo repo & paper).

-Time-shifting models generated using this method (based on Times news paper (link?)) can be found here (link).
+Time-shifting models generated using this method (based on Times newspaper (link?)) can be found here (link to data publication).

 ## Running these scripts
 Install Python requirements: